JaiiR320/Notable/notes/Graphs.md

 A path is a sequence of nodes where each consecutive pair connects two nodes.
 Connected components are a set of vertices that are all connected.
 For any pair of nodes in that component, there is a path between them.

-Definition: a undirected gaph is connectes if for every pair of nodex u, v, there exists a path between u and v.
+Definition: a undirected gaph is connected if for every pair of nodex u, v, there exists a path between u and v.

 Fact: Two different connected componnets are disjoint.

 Cycle
-Def: a simple path in which all nodes are distinct
+Def: a simple path in which all nodes are distinc

+Connected graphs have atleast n-1 edges, but does not proove a graph is connected if it has n-1 edges

 ### Shortest Path Algorithm
 Shortest path meaning fewest number of edges.
 If path does not exist, assume it is infinity.
 Distance to itself is 0.